Lessons I Learnt From Books

 And I also liked the way he laughed during one happy chance.
 For this one, I would say he laughed in italicized letters.
 Imagine I would later on visualize myself laughing in a similar manner.

 Morekwa was such a bright fellow when we were in primary school.
-And it was like position one of our Standard Eight class was reserved for him because no matter how the rest of us studied, he still topped the class.
-He topped right from the first CAT in Standard Eight till the final national primary school exams known as KCPE.
+It was like position one of our Standard Eight class was reserved for him because no matter how the rest of us studied, he still topped the class.
+And he topped right from the first CAT in Standard Eight till the final national primary school exams known as KCPE.

 I haven't seen Morekwa in more than a decade but I am glad we are friends on Facebook where I extracted the photo of him above.
 And I like the way he looks calm, clean and composed in the photo.
 I also like the way he is surrounded by neat-looking books because I love books.